 - Separation of clean and quarry water circuits using clean water diversion drains up gradient from disturbance areas.
-This will minimise water treatment required on site. - Providing sedimentation basins of an appropriate size for all catchment areas based on 'Managing Urban Stormwater: Soils and Construction, Volume 2E- Mines and Quarries' (DECC, 2008). - Suitable management of excess water in the pit by pumping to a pit dewatering dam that will hold water for process water usage. - The volume and frequency of site discharge will be minimised by capturing water from disturbed areas in water management dams to be used as process water. - Site discharge locations have been established and characterised for each stage of the quarry plan. - Model the quarry's operational water demands to estimate process water needs and supply reliability, including dam storage volumes. - Use of an ongoing monitoring and review program to enable improvement of the Surface Water Management Plan as the operation expands.
+This will minimise water treatment required on site. - Providing sedimentation basins of an appropriate size for all catchment areas based on 'Managing Urban Stormwater: Soils and Construction, Volume 2E- Mines and Quarries' (DECC, 2008). - Suitable management of excess water in the pit by pumping to a pit dewatering dam that will hold water for process water usage. - The volume and frequency of site discharge will be minimised by capturing water from disturbed areas in water management dams to be used as process water.
+Water storages on site provide a capacity in excess of 120ML. - Site discharge locations have been established and characterised for each stage of the quarry plan. - Model the quarry's operational water demands to estimate process water needs and supply reliability, including dam storage volumes. - Use of an ongoing monitoring and review program to enable improvement of the Surface Water Management Plan as the operation expands.